If you or someone else is in immediate danger call 000 for Police.

 - we will respect your feelings and listen to you without judgement

-- we will provide you with information regarding specialist help (i.e. access to medical and mental health professionals), and other on campus supports
+- we will provide you with information regarding specialist help (i.e. access to medical and mental health professionals), both on and off campus

 - we will endeavour to take reasonable action regarding your ongoing safety